-The City's CDBG'S homeless and non-homeless support goals were exceeded by the City's EMRAP Program as well as its 2018 Community Opportunity Grant program via housing rehabilitation projects (EMRAP) and by the provision of grants to non-profits for rehabilitation to public facilities serving the following homeless and precriously housed LMI populations: persons with severe and persistent mental illness and women and children fleeing domestic violence.
-EMRAP projects completed in PY 2018 supported 16 households with emergency housing rehabilitation.
-Community Opportunity Grant projects completed in PY 2018 supported 318 people who were homeless or precariously housed.
-90% of people supported between these projects were below 30% or 50% of HUD's poverty guidelines.
+The City's CDBG homeless and non-homeless support goals were exceeded by the City's EMRAP Program as well as its 2019 Community Opportunity Grant program via housing rehabilitation projects (EMRAP) and by the provision of grants to non-profits for rehabilitation to public facilities serving the following homeless and precariously housed LMI populations: persons with severe and persistent mental illness and women and children fleeing domestic violence.
+EMRAP projects completed in PY 2019 supported 16 households with emergency housing rehabilitation.
+Community Opportunity Grant projects completed in PY 2019 supported 190 people who were homeless or precariously housed.
+Ninety percent of people supported between these projects were below 30% or 50% of HUD's poverty guidelines.
 Families comprised of the following (from greatest served to least): seniors, families, single adults.

 Though the City can anticipate how many EMRAP projects may be implemented in one year it is more difficult to guage the applications that may be accepted during the Community Opportunity Grant cycle for each year.
-CDBG funds are available through the Community Opportunity Grants to support applications for Acquisition of Existing Units and Production of New Units; in 2018, however, there were no applications for projects to support these goals.
-The City encourages projects where all of its goals can be met and will continue its Community Opportunity Grant program in 2018 and into its 2019-2023 plan years.
+CDBG funds are available through the Community Opportunity Grants to support applications for Acquisition of Existing Units and Production of New Units; in 2019, however, there were no applications for projects to support these goals.

+The City encourages projects where all of its goals can be met and will continue its Community Opportunity Grant program in 2020 and into its 2021-2022 plan years.
+The City provides several opportunities each year for technical assistance.
+These opportunities range from public meetings as well as one-on-one technical support.